BIO390 - Introduction to Bioinformatics

 Requirements

-The introduction to Bioinformatics is a series of lectures aimed at students w/ a medium to advanced undergrate level in Life Sciences.
-Participants are expected to be knowledgeable in the basic concepts of molecular biology and genetics, but also to have some basic understanding in statistics and concepts of programming, if not practical experience (i.e. have attended introductory courses, done some data analyses in R or Python etc.).
+Introduction to Bioinformatics is a series of lectures aimed at students w/ a medium to advanced undergrate level in Life Sciences.
+Participants are expected to be knowledgeable in the basic concepts of molecular biology and genetics and should also to have some basic understanding in statistics and concepts of programming, if not practical experience (i.e. have attended introductory courses, done some data analyses in R or Python etc.).
 Experience with common platforms used for shared code/document management (e.g. Gitlab/Github...) is helpful but not strictly required.

 - Autumn semesters